 Introducing, Churches That Heal

 Which brings us to today, to your church, and to the hurting people in your community that God is calling you to reach.
-As the need increased and churches asked for more equipping in this area, I put this proven model into a comprehensive, simple-to-use program that gets a local church up and running with the help that people need need when it comes to any kind of mental health problem.
+As the need increased and churches asked for more equipping in this area, I put this proven model into a comprehensive, simple-to-use toolkit that gets a local church up and running with the help that people need need when it comes to any kind of mental health problem.

 Through Churches That Heal, you will learn about the processes for healing that God outlines in Scripture and be given practical solutions for meeting the needs of those in your community who are struggling with mental and emotional issues.

 In today’s world, reaching the most people as effectively as possible means going digital.
-That’s why we created this digital platform, with over 30 videos and downloads, to support you anytime, anywhere.
+That’s why we created this digital toolkit, with hundreds of videos and downloads, to support you anytime, anywhere.

 Our Proven Roadmap for Churches

 Pastors and staff teams get healthy first.
 After all, the health of a community begins with the health of its leaders.
-Through a staff retreat, church staff teams will experience a Pastoral Healing Journey, complete with a Leader Guide created specifically for church staff members.
+Through a staff retreat, faith leader teams will experience a Pastoral Healing Journey, complete with a Leader Guide created specifically for church staff members.

-Then, Pastors go through Mental Health Training where you’ll learn practical, nuts-and-bolts answers to deal with the challenging mental health issues your church faces such as:
+Then, Pastors go through Mental Health Training where you’ll learn practical, nuts-and-bolts answers to deal with any kind of challenging mental health issue your church faces such as: